pypr/pysph/docs/source/installation.rst

    convenient.

- - mpi4py_ and Zoltan_: If you want to use PySPH in parallel, you will need mpi4py_ and the Zoltan_ data management library.
+ - mpi4py_ and Zoltan_: If you want to use PySPH in parallel, you will need mpi4py_ and the Zoltan_ data management library along with the PyZoltan_ package.
 PySPH will work in serial without mpi4py_ or Zoltan_.
 Simple build instructions for Zoltan are included below.

 Mayavi_ is packaged with all the major distributions and is easy to install.
 Zoltan_ is very unlikely to be already packaged and will need to be compiled.